LianisDevs/holbertonschool-binary_trees/README.md

 * 12- counts the leaves in a binary tree

 * 13- counts the nodes with at least 1 child in binary tree

+* 14- measures the balance factor of a binary tree